rickparrish/RG119SRC/README.md

 Completed list<br />
 <ul>
   <li>IFDEF out anything that doesn't compile and make a WIN32 placeholder that does a "WriteLn('REETODO UNIT FUNCTION'); Halt;" (then you can grep the executables for REETODO to see which REETODOs actually need to be implemented)</li>
+  <li>IFDEF out any ASM code blocks and handle the same as above</li>
 </ul>